canjs/canjs/docs/can-guides/experiment/technology/technology.md

 - Your service layer to make receiving, creating, updating, and deleting server data easier.

 Instead of worrying about calling the various browser APIs, CanJS abstracts this away, so you can focus on the logic of your application.
 The logic of your application is contained within observables.
-Lets see how!
+Let’s see how!

 ## Key-Value Observables